 Telefónica Mexico has participated and competed in the mobile telecommunications market since 2001 and promotes the development of telecommunications in the country.
-It currently has the best national coverage, with over 93,000 locations, 90,000 km and over 25.2 million customers.
+It currently has the best national coverage, with over 114.666 locations and 14.886 km.

-The commercial offers are available in 315 Customer Service Centers (CAC), and more than 4,200 indirect points of sale throughout the country.
+The commercial offers are available in 299 Customer Service Centers (CAC), and more than 3.600 indirect points of sale throughout the country.

-Telefónica in Mexico managed more than 24.1 million accesses in December 2021.
+Telefónica in Mexico managed more than 23.6 million accesses in December 2022.

-With regard to the financial figures, Telefónica's revenue in Mexico stood at 1,010 million euros and the OIBDA was 82 million euros.
+With regard to the financial figures, Telefónica's revenue in Mexico stood at 1.172 million euros and the OIBDA was 91 million euros.

-- → Political Constitution of the United Mexican States, article 16, paragraph 12. - → National Criminal Procedure Code.
-Article 291. - → Federal Law Against Organised Crime, Article 16.
+- → Political Constitution of the United Mexican States, article 16, paragraph 12. - National Criminal Procedure Code, Article 291. - → Federal Law Against Organised Crime, Article 16.

-The federal judicial authority determines whether the request of the investigating authority concerning intervention of communications is appropriate, ordering the concession holder to establish the measure for a certain period of time.
+→ The federal judicial authority determines whether the request of the investigating authority concerning intervention of communications is appropriate, ordering the concession holder to establish the measure for a certain period of time.